Don't Forget: October 1, 2013 ACA Notice Deadline for Employers

 The notice must describe the services provided by a Marketplace (now commonly described as a health care "exchange"?), and include contact information for the exchange.
 It must also inform the employee that he or she may be eligible for a premium tax credit if he or she purchases a qualified health plan through the Marketplace.
 The notice must also inform the employee that if he or she purchases a qualified health plan through the Marketplace, he or she may lose the employer contribution (if any) to any health benefits plan offered by the employer and that all or a portion of such contribution may be excludable from income for federal income tax purposes.

-The Department of Labor has provided Model Notices in English and Spanish.
+The Department of Labor has provided Model Notices.
 Be sure to select the correct model notice for your company—there is one version for employers that offer health care coverage to at least some employees, and one for employers that do not offer coverage.

 Notices should be delivered to all current employees on or before October 1, 2013, and be given to employees who are hired after that date.